${\mathcal K}$-monotonicity and feedback synthesis for incrementally stable networks: Motivating Example: Mass-Spring system

 This shows how scalable approaches for positive systems with respect to the positive orthant \cite{Rantzer:15,HCH:10} are directly applicable to general positive systems through the mapping $z = K x$.
 Fundamentally, this example clarifies how the unfeasibility of \eqref{pos:mech} and \eqref{ES:mech} is related to the coordinate representation of the system and does not describe an intrinsic feature of the system.

-In general, $K$ is not necessarily square but has always full column rank if $\cK$ is a proper (or more generally, simple) polyhedral cone.
+In general, $K$ is not necessarily square but always satisfies ${\rm rank} \; K = n$ for $x \in \bR^n$ if $\cK$ is a proper (or more generally, simple) polyhedral cone.
 This implies that $z = K x$ is an embedding yielding a positive realization in the $z$-coordinates.
 This has two important consequences: 1) scalable conditions for positive linear systems with respect to the positive orthant are directly applicable to general positive systems by working in the $z$-coordinates, via embedding; 2) stability in the $z$-coordinates implies stability in the $x$-coordinates.

 Encouraged by these observations, in what follows, we take advantage of the \emph{embedding trick} to develop scalable analysis and control design methods for positive linear systems and for monotone nonlinear systems.
 We will start by assuming that the forward invariant cone $\mathcal{K}$ is given.
 Later on, we will propose an algorithm to co-design both cone and controller to enforce monotonicity and exponential stability simultaneously.